 Since joining the Department of Obstetrics and Gynaecology, University of Melbourne, his research has focused on the pathogenesis of preterm labour and gestational diabetes mellitus and other perinatal complications.
-He has a keen interest in the application of Proteomics in perinatal complications and the development of early diagnostic assays.
+He has a keen interest in the application of Proteomics in perinatal complications and the development of prognostic assays.
 He was instrumental in the design and establishment of the Perinatal Research Laboratory at the Mercy Hospital for Women and more recently, he has also managed the research laboratory at the Royal Women's Hospital, Melbourne.

 Dr Georgiou is an author of over 80 publications, proceedings, chapters or reports.
 He has presented or co-authored over 100 papers at national and international conferences.